onmyway133/Swiftlane/README.md

 Swiftlane contains a set of build utilities to speed up iOS and macOS development and deployment

 There's no additional configuration file, your Swift script file is the source of truth.
-With auto completion and type safety, you are ensured to do the right things in Puma.
+With auto completion and type safety, you are ensured to do the right things in Swiftlane.

 - Swiftlane and its dependencies are written in pure Swift, making it easy to read and contribute.
 - Use latest Swift features like async/await to enable declarative syntax